ahmedelazab1220/Dart-DesignPattern/README.md

 - Fixing bugs or code optimizations.

-🛡 License
+## 🛡 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the <a href="https://github.com/ahmedelazab1220/Dart-DesignPattern/blob/main/LICENSE"> LICENSE </a> file for details.